 Grounded by the wisdom of those who came before us, guided by our shared Alaska Native values, together we boldly move into the future.

-ANCSA Regional Association’s board of directors is composed of the presidents and chief executive officers of the twelve land-based Alaska Native regional corporations that were created pursuant to the Alaska Native Claims Settlement Act of 1971.
-ARA’s member corporations are owned by over 130,000 Alaska Native shareholders.
+ANCSA Regional Association board of directors is composed of the presidents and chief executive officers of the twelve land-based Alaska Native regional corporations that were created pursuant to the Alaska Native Claims Settlement Act of 1971.
+ARA member corporations are owned by over 140,000 Alaska Native shareholders.

-To promote and foster the continued growth and economic strength of the Alaska Native regional corporations on behalf of their Alaska Native shareholders.
+To promote and foster continued growth and economic strength of the Alaska Native regional corporations for the benefit of their Alaska Native shareholders and communities.

 History of ARA

 In 1997, a group of Alaska Native regional corporation leaders Carl Marrs (Cook Inlet Region, Incorporated), Michael Brown (Bristol Bay Native Corporation), Oliver Leavitt (Arctic Slope Regional Corporation), Dennis Metrokin (Koniag), and Morris Thompson (Doyon, Limited) acknowledged the differences in purpose, structure, and mandates between Alaska Native regional corporations and the other organizations representing Alaska Native people (i.e., Alaska Native village corporations, tribes, and Alaska Native non-profit organizations).
 They saw a need for an official forum where leaders could come together to discuss and respond to the specific issues challenging Alaska Native regional corporations.
 They also recognized that despite the Alaska Native regional corporations differences in business operations, there was value in the leaders meeting regularly to seek a unified path forward on issues affecting Alaska Native regional corporations.